Pet health reset: 5 reasons to transform your dog’s well-being

 Create a personalized exercise routine

 Assess your dog’s breed and energy level: Different breeds have varying exercise needs.
-Research your dog’s breed to determine how much activity is suitable.
+Research your dog’s breed to determine the level of activity that’s suitable.

 Set a schedule: Aim for a routine that includes daily walks, playtime, and specific exercise sessions.
 Consistency helps your dog know what to expect.